Jet Black: Health issues

-2015–2018

 In January 2015, Stranglers guitarist Baz Warne told the Louder Than War website: "Jet will do what he can when he can.
 He's a massive hard worker and he's never shirked away from anything but with the best will in the world you just can't cheat old age.
-He told Classic Rock Magazine that he has given us his blessing to carry on without him, he's sort of ready to hand over the baton to Jim, our new drummer who's been really welcomed by the fans.
 I know a lot of the old fans say it's not the same without Jet, and they're absolutely right but there comes a time when you have to ask yourself a simple question; do you want to see The Stranglers without Jet or just accept that you'll never see them again?"

-In an interview with BBC Breakfast on 30 January, he said: "I've had a bit of trouble but I'm still playing gigs".
-During early dates on the tour, he relieved The Stranglers' touring drummer Jim Macaulay mid-set, playing approximately four songs including "Genetix".
-However, these appearances were limited to venues which had stages large enough for two drum kits.
-His appearances ceased regardless of venue size before the end of the tour, with his final appearance on stage with the Stranglers being at the Cambridge Corn Exchange on 20 March 2015.
+Black's final appearance on stage with the Stranglers was at the Cambridge Corn Exchange on 20 March 2015.

+Retirement

 Jean-Jacques Burnel confirmed, in a December 2015 interview, that Black would not take part in the band's 2016 tour.
 He said when questioned as to whether Black would be touring: "He can't.
 We tried that last year and I don't want him to become a freak show either.
 The most important thing for me is his health.
 If he can live a bit longer then that's a great thing.
 Physically he is in not a good place at all."
 Although he did not play with the band during their 2016 Black and White album tour, he continued to travel with the band, signing vinyl editions of the band's 1978 album, which were sold at gigs.

 Shortly after his 78th birthday, Black said: "You find you just can't do some of the stuff you used to, and so the past seems so much more agreeable than the future ever could be.
 Something I guess we all get to know in time."

 A promotional image released for the band's 2017 'Classics Collection' tour did not feature Black, and marked drummer Jim Macaulay's appearance in such an image for the first time.
 Black's departure from the band was officially confirmed in 2018 at the age of 79.

-Honour campaign
+Personal life

+His second wife, Helena, left him following several arguments over the Stranglers rehearsing in their home during the early days of the band.
+In the 1990s, he lived in Tetbury, Gloucestershire, where he spent time designing and building wooden furniture.
+Duffy had two children, Charlotte and Anthony.
+At the time of his death he was married to Ava Rave.

 In 2008, an online petition on the British Government website campaigning for him to be included in the next list of honours attracted 477 signatures and was mentioned in the national press.